Doing An Editing Business Differently

 I also took tremendous pride in being the head curator and editor for their annual magazine, Life in Utah, for the two years I was there before taking the leap to move to New York City to explore performance opportunities.

-They even trusted me enough to keep me on as a contract editor for subsequent issues and important documents after my departure.
+They even trusted me enough to keep me on as a contract editor for subsequent issues of the magazine and important documents after my departure.
 (And colleagues from that office still call me on occasion for quick proofreads!)

 As an actor & performer…